S. Asher Gelman

 DIRECTOR | PLAYWRIGHT | CHOREOGRAPHER | PRODUCER

-Originally from Chevy Chase, Maryland, Asher holds a B.A. in Dance and Theater from Bard College and an M.F.A. in Dance from The George Washington University.
-He is the cofounder and founding Artistic Director (2013–2016) of The Stage, Tel Aviv’s premier English-language performing arts organization.
-From 2016 to 2022, he served on the Advisory Board of the Fisher Center at Bard.
-He lives in New York City with his husband, Mati, his partner, Stefano, and their two cats, Grogu and Rambi.
+Originally from Chevy Chase, Maryland.
+B.A. in Dance and Theater, Bard College; M.F.A. in Dance, The George Washington University.
+Cofounder and founding Artistic Director, The Stage in Tel Aviv.
+Former Advisory Board member, the Fisher Center at Bard.
+Asher lives in New York City with his partner, Stefano, his husband, Mati, and their two cats, Grogu and Rambi.

 Press